-Get on top of it by using handy tools, overviews and channels to structure and communicate your efforts.
-By cooperating with colleagues and using best practices of your peers, you should be able to tackle any challenge.
+Get on top of it by using handy tools, overviews, and channels to structure and communicate your efforts.
+By cooperating with colleagues and learning from best practices, you should be able to tackle any challenge.

 Take some time to review your workflows to see where you are able to improve, prepare or delegate to make sure you spend your time wisely.